bazelbuild/proposals/designs/2020-01-14-remote-downloads.md

   string instance_name = 1;

   // The timeout for the underlying fetch, if content needs to be retrieved from
   // origin.
+  //
+  // If unset, the server *MAY* apply an implementation-defined timeout.
+  //
-This value is allowed to exceed the RPC deadline, in which case the
+  // If set, and the user-provided timeout exceeds the RPC deadline, the server
-  // server *SHOULD* keep the fetch going after the RPC completes, to be made
+  // *SHOULD* keep the fetch going after the RPC completes, to be made
   // available for future Fetch calls.
+The server may also enforce (via clamping
+  // and/or an INVALID_ARGUMENT error) implementation-defined minimum and
+  // maximum timeout values.
+  //
   // If this timeout is exceeded on an attempt to retrieve content from origin
   // the client will receive DEADLINE_EXCEEDED in [FetchBlobResponse.status].
   google.protobuf.Duration timeout = 2;